ProFoot

 The Body-Motion wheelchair can be controlled by the motion of any body part, like the head/trunk/hand/leg, etc. When the user moves his/her body forward/sideways, the wheelchair goes in the forward/sideways direction.
 This method of control also provides therapeutic benefits to the user.
 The flexibility of the control mechanism allows it to be customised to the user's abilities so that users can use whatever body part movement they can control in the wheelchair.

-A pediatric version of the chair that is close to a product version of the concept has been developed.
-The device has undergone field testing at Vidya Sagar: about 10 children with CP (at Gross Motor Function Classification System (GMFCS) levels of 4 and 5) were trained to control the wheelchair.
+A pediatric chair version that is close to a product version of the concept has been developed.
+The device has undergone field testing at Vidya Sagar: about ten children with CP (at Gross Motor Function Classification System (GMFCS) levels of 4 and 5) were trained to control the wheelchair.

 Features of the device: